Fact, Fangs, and Fiction

 Image credit: What We Do In The Shadows (2019) Image description: The main cast of What We Do In The Shadows showing off their teeth and wearing sunglasses that reflect the full moon.
 End description.

 Remember Colin Robinson?
 If you don't, he's the energy vampire on the far left.
-He's one of the stars of Taika Waititi's hit show, What We Do in the Shadows.
+He's one of the stars of FX's hit doccuseries, What We Do in the Shadows, which came after a doccumentary some years earlier.